skarokin/pycaptcha/README.md

   - Full set of original images + 30% of images with slight augmentations (0.71 map, 0.45 avg loss)
   - Transfer learning with first 29 layers of YOLOv4-tiny; full set of original images + 30% of images with slight augmentation (i'm getting there!
 0.79 map, 0.24 avg loss)
     - This ended up being an anomaly because my stop sign class was not trained on at all... what!?
+    - I reran with the same setup and got 0.79 map, 0.24 avg loss again but thankfully it detected stop sign lol

 # things-to-do
 - Fetch images from Google Street View API and run my model on it to get objects.